-Agriculture constitutes 85% of the working force, mainly dedicated to coffee, legumes, oilseeds, sugarcane, cereals and vegetables, being coffee the largest foreign exchange earner, followed by cattle, “khat” (will talk about it later!), gold, leather and oilseeds.
+Agriculture constitutes 85% of the working force, mainly dedicated to coffee, legumes, oilseeds, sugarcane, cereals, and vegetables, being coffee the largest foreign exchange earner, followed by cattle, “khat” (will talk about it later!), gold, leather, and oilseeds.

 Ethiopia has been building different dams, being now involved in the construction of the largest hydroelectric power station of the continent, expected to produce more than 6000 MW and using the water of the Ethiopian Blue Nile river for it, which has led to some conflict with other countries sharing the water, specially Egypt, as the Nile is their main source of water.

-Recently Ethiopia has started the run to expand its industrial parks around the country, attracting foreign investors who find a better deal of what they would find in Asian countries (“Ethiopia has become the China’s China”, they say).
+Recently Ethiopia has started the run to expand its industrial parks around the country, attracting foreign investors who find a better deal of what they would find in Asian countries (“Ethiopia has become China’s China”, they say).

-Chinese presence is so wide through construction of different infrastructures (dams, bridges, roads, buildings, railroad) and technology that some people consider them to be the biggest minority in Ethiopia!
+Chinese presence is so wide through the construction of different infrastructures (dams, bridges, roads, buildings, railroad) and technology that some people consider them to be the biggest minority in Ethiopia!
 Hilarious!

 Since 1996, Ethiopia has been divided into nine ethnically-based and politically autonomous regional states and 2 chartered cities (Addis and Dire Dawa).
-Their area, capital cities and census are stated below:
+Their area, capital cities, and census are stated below:

 The current political landscape in Ethiopia is complicated.
 The same party has been in power since democracy came to reality (and that’s why some people won’t call it democracy).
 There have been numerous protests and clashes between security forces and population with thousands of hurt and dead people along the years.
 Ethiopia declared its first State of Emergency in 2016, being suspended in August 2017.
 A year later, after the latest primer minister resigned, a new 6 months State of Emergency was declared again in February 2018.
-The election of Oromo politician Abi Ahmed seems to be a reasonable way to handle the crisis, but only time will tell if he is up to the task that he facing.
+The election of Oromo politician Abi Ahmed seems to be a reasonable way to handle the crisis, but only time will tell if he is up to the task that he faces.

 The main reason for controversy has been the historic demand of the Oromo people for more representation in politics, a demand that has been supported lately by the Amharas too, arguing human rights abuses, the release of political prisoners, a fairer redistribution of the wealth generated by over a decade of economic growth, and political representations of other groups rather than the leading Tigray minority.